Tutorial for Better Photos by Don O. Thorpe SHARP IMAGES |

 SOLUTIONS

-You can also use a wall, chair, or any sturdy object to lean against or support your camera.
-Pressing your camera against a malleable object and the wall works very well.
-For timed exposures at night, you can use a shoe, handkerchief filled with sand or dirt, or anything that you can use to position your camera to view the scene. |
+You can also use a wall, chair, or any sturdy object to lean against or support you and your camera.
+For timed exposures at night, you can use a shoe, handkerchief filled with sand or dirt, or anything that you can use to rest your camera against to photograph the scene. |

 |||||||